Atash (newspaper)

-Atash (آتش) was a Persian language right-wing newspaper which was published from 1946 to 1947 in Tehran, Iran.
+Atash (آتش) was a right-wing Persian-language newspaper published from 1946 to 1947 in Tehran, Iran.

 History and profile

 Atash was first published on 18 April 1946 as a weekly newspaper.
-The license holder and editor was Mehdi Mir Ashrafi who was elected to the Majlis during the premiership of Mohammad Mosaddegh.
+The license holder and editor was Mehdi Mir Ashrafi who was elected to the Majlis during the premiership of Mohammad Mosaddegh and was a close friend of General Hasan Arfa.
 The paper was based in Tehran and frequently featured political satire and cartoons.
 Atash had a right-wing political stance and was the only outspoken publication at that period in Iran.
 It was also one of the fierce critics of Iranian Prime Minister Ahmad Qavam and his cabinet.